pananton/busrpc-spec/busrpc.md

 1. some characters may be prohibited or treated specially
 2. word or topic length may be limited

-The first problem is solved using the busrpc [character encoding](#character-encoding).
+The first problem is solved by careful encoding of the prohibited/special characters.
+Busrpc specification assumes, that alphanumericals (`a-z`, `A-Z`, `0-9`), underscore `_` and hyphen `-` never require encoding.
+Other characters may potentially require encoding depending on the underlying message bus.
+Information about prohibited/special characters can be found from the message bus [specialization](#specializations).

 The second problem requires developers to carefully design their APIs and avoid situations, when some endpoints may occasionally exceed the message bus limit.
 Busrpc specification helps to deal with this problem in the following way: it describes how fixed-size hash of the component's data can be used in the endpoint instead of the data itself.